Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 How can BOMOS be used?
 There are a number of different options:

-1. As a tool for further development of management organisations
+1. As a tool for further development of standards management organisations
 2. As background information and a source of inspiration
 3. As a mirror for the current management process

 ## BOMOS as a tool for further development of the management organisations

-The most important application of BOMOS is as a tool for the further development of management organisations.
-Many management organisations originate from an initial project or programme.
-This is sometimes linked to a specific provision.
-Management of the standard can then have a dependency with the operational management of that provision.
-To enable the standard to be deployed more broadly, further considerations are needed and BOMOS can be useful in that context.
+The most important application of BOMOS is as a tool for the further development of standards management organisations.
+Many standards management organisations originate from an initial project or programme.
+This is sometimes linked to a specific service.
+Management of the standard can then have a dependency with the operational management of that service.
+To enable the standard to be deployed beyond the service it was developed for, further considerations are needed and BOMOS can be useful in that context.

-Another application is the structuring of a completely new management organisation.
+Another application is the structuring of a completely new standards management organisation.
 If organisations opt to agree on a standard in a sector, it is not possible to avoid reaching not only substantive but also financial and management-related agreements.
 In that case, BOMOS can be a useful guideline for reaching those agreements.

 There are a number of options: